 Community Enabling Framework

-A framework that will provide end-to-end support to create a community energy sector in Ireland that can flourish sustainably and deliver meaningful impact to communities nationwide.
+The framework provides end-to-end support to create a community energy sector in Ireland.

 About the Community Enabling Framework

 The Community Enabling Framework is a suite of complementary resources to support communities to develop their own projects.

 SEAI has developed a number of useful resources and guides that are the first reference point for any community group.
 This toolkit of guides contains information on grid connection, the planning process, solar PV, the planning process, onshore wind, the electricity system, financing projects, community groups and governance, stakeholder and community engagement and business planning and procurement.

 Our specialist technical experts are there to guide you on every step of your development journey, from forming a community group, through to site identification, feasibility studies, designing a project, making grid and planning applications.